 As we travel down our loss prevention career path, we learn that the road to professional success requires a wide spectrum of skills and experience far beyond those that we carried when we first entered the field.
-But in order to secure the best loss prevention jobs to fit our skills and abilities, we must effectively communicate our talents to the decision-makers who can propel our careers to the next level.
+In order to secure the best loss prevention jobs to fit our skills and abilities, we must effectively communicate our talents to the decision-makers who can propel our careers to the next level.
 This is an essential skill set that commands our understanding and attention, regardless of whether we are exploring options within our own company or seeking opportunities beyond our current employer.

 A job interview provides a means to open a window into who we are—as a professional, as a leader, as a partner, and as a person.
 We are given precious minutes to summarize our value and our character; and make a positive and lasting impression on those having offered us the opportunity.
 This is a platform, and not a guarantee that others will see us for who we are.
 It is up to us to open the window and share the picture.